Back to blogUpdated · 30 min read

 Use review platforms to leave feedback for future policyholders to see

-Use platforms like Hellopeter, Google reviews or Facebook to complain about your experience with the company.
-This could help future customers in their decision to buy insurance.
-But also feel free to leave positive reviews – it not only helps the company know that they are doing a good job, but also helps future customers.
+Use platforms like Hellopeter, Google Reviews or Facebook to complain about your experience with the company.
+This could help future customers make their decision to buy insurance.
+But also feel free to leave positive reviews – it not only helps the company know that they are doing a good job but also helps future customers.

 SHARE